MicrosoftDocs/windows-itpro-docs/windows/privacy/manage-windows-1803-endpoints.md

 | onedrive | HTTP \ HTTPS   | g.live.com/1rewlive5skydrive/ODSUProduction |

 The following endpoint is used by OneDrive for Business to download and verify app updates.
 For more info, see [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges).
 To turn off traffic for this endpoint, uninstall OneDrive for Business.
-In this case, your device will not able to get OneDrive for Business app updates.
+In this case, your device won't able to get OneDrive for Business app updates.

 | Source process | Protocol | Destination |
 |----------------|----------|------------|